aboldguess/bid-finder/README.md

 The application ships with Contracts Finder, EU Supply and a selection of other procurement portals pre-configured so you can start scraping immediately.

+### Awarded contract sources

+Award notices are scraped separately using the same mechanism.
+Use the **Award Sources** form on the Scraper page to register feeds that list awarded contracts.
+Example award sources are shown on the `/help` page.